larsks/rhel-osp-upgrade-docs/upgrade-2.md

 1. [Cinder][]
 1. [Glance][]
-1. [Neutron][] (only if you are using Neutron networking in your Havana environment)
+1. [Neutron][] (only if you are using Neutron networking in your OpenStack environment)
 1. [Horizon][]
 1. [Nova][]